 Why so soon after the installation?

-If the lug nuts are a bit loose, then they could loosen further as you drive.
-Eventually your wheel could fall off, which is obviously a bad thing.
+If the lug nuts were too loosen further, eventually your wheel could fall off, which would obviously be very dangerous while driving.
 If your lug nuts are too tight, they can strip the threads of the lug stud—what the lug nut is fastened to—and damage the wheel.
 In extreme cases, the stud could shear right off, which puts you in danger of losing a wheel.

 MORE TO READ